4 Types of Chemical Bonds

 Atoms tend to arrange themselves in the most stable patterns possible, which means that they have a tendency to complete or fill their outermost electron orbits.
 They join with other atoms to do just that.
 The force that holds atoms together in collections known as molecules is referred to as a chemical bond.
 There are two main types and some secondary types of chemical bonds:

-Ionic boning involves a transfer of an electron, so one atom gains an electron while one atom loses an electron.
+Ionic bonding involves a transfer of an electron, so one atom gains an electron while one atom loses an electron.
 One of the resulting ions carries a negative charge (anion), and the other ion carries a positive charge (cation).
 Because opposite charges attract, the atoms bond together to form a molecule.

 The most common bond in organic molecules, a covalent bond involves the sharing of electrons between two atoms.
 The pair of shared electrons forms a new orbit that extends around the nuclei of both atoms, producing a molecule.
 There are two secondary types of covalent bonds that are relevant to biology — polar bonds and hydrogen bonds.